pachyderm/pachyderm/doc/deployment/deploy_custom/index.rst

 For the purposes of our example, all scripts in that hypothetical infrastructure work with YAML manifests.

-This section includes the following topics:
+Complete the steps described in the following topics to deploy your custom environment:

 .. toctree::
    :maxdepth: 1